 All parents worry about how to keep their children safe.
-When your child has autism, safety becomes an even greater concern.
-Parents of a child with autism need to develop safety plans.
+When your child is on the autism spectrum, safety becomes an even greater concern.
+Parents of a child on the autism spectrum need to develop safety plans.
 These plans should be based on how well your child can communicate, his or her personal interests, and sensory issues.

 Having a plan can help you to find your child if he or she is missing.
 The first step in your plan should be increasing awareness both in your child and those around him or her.

 Have your child practice what to do if he or she is lost.
 If your child is not verbal or would have trouble telling others that he or she is lost, a bracelet or other product can give responders helpful information.
 Make sure your child practices how to show the product.

 If your child tends to wander away, make sure that all family, caretakers, and school staff know of this pattern.
 Give them a plastic-coated card with your child’s name, current picture, diagnosis, emergency contact numbers, and what your child does and does not respond well to.
 Also talk to your neighbors and local police about your child’s tendency to wander and give them the same up-to-date information.
 Most police stations have systems, such as the PREMISE Alert System, where you can submit a file for your child with special needs and include important information for responders.